Basketball Ireland - Clean Sport Commitment Statement

-The WADA 2017 prohibited list is now available.
-The list will come into effect on the 1st of January 2017.
-There are some slight changes to note in relation to Beta-2-Agonists used in the treatment of asthma.
+The WADA 2018 prohibited list is now available.
+The list will came into effect on the 1st of January 2018.
+There are some slight changes to note and all players must consistently check their medications whether prescribed or purchased over the counter.

 Click below link to a short advisory note, to download the WADA prohibited list and a summary of modifications.